kayvansol/PySparkJupyterOnKubernetes/README.md

 you can install helm chart via the link [helm chart](https://artifacthub.io/packages/helm/bitnami/spark/8.7.2?modal=install) :

-**Note:** the spark version of helm char must be the same as the PySpark version of jupyter
+**Important:** the spark version of helm chart must be the same as the PySpark version of jupyter

 1) Install spark via helm chart **(bitnami)** :